treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 40
 ```

-A common use case is to do an operation `n` times:
+A common use case is to do an operation `n` times (that's a [list comprehension][] by the way):

 ```python
 first_five = [get_things() for _ in range(5)]
 ```

-By the way that's a [list comprehension][] syntax.

 Python 2's `range` function returned a list, which means the expressions above would make very very large lists.
-Python 3's `range` works like Python 2's `xrange` (though they're [a bit different][xrange]) in that numbers are computed lazily as we loop over these items.
+Python 3's `range` works like Python 2's `xrange` (though they're [a bit different][xrange]) in that numbers are **computed lazily** as we loop over these `range` objects.

 ## Built-ins overlooked by new Pythonistas

-If you've been programming Python for a bit or if you just taken an introduction to Python class, you probably already knew about most of the built-in functions above.
+If you've been programming Python for a bit or if you just taken an introduction to Python class, you probably already knew about the built-in functions above.

 I'd now like to show off 15 built-in functions that are very handy to know about, but are more frequently overlooked by new Pythonistas.